 By now Arrvind and Neil were some way behind.
 We could see Arrvind but not Neil.
 Inside, the shelter was a decent size and the building had thick walls.
 Certainly a sound shelter in poor weather.
 We left just before Arrvind arrived.
 We could now see Neil below.
 But the two of them each had one of the young guides with them.
 After this point I had to put in effort to keep up with the other four plus Mehti.
 Eventually, two or three minutes from our next rest stop I dropped back.
 This final stop was at about 3,700m.
 I had a nice stop here.

 We could see the buildings on the summit from here.
 I let the others start off before me.
 I stuffed an energy gel into my mouth and followed 3 minutes behind.

-Now, on the final broad ridge, the reason we had come to Iran came into view.
+Now, on the final broad ridge, the principal reason we had come to Iran came into view.

 There 40 miles to the east rose Mount Damavand.
 I got myself into a good rhythm and followed the others.

 By 11am I was at the top, a couple of minutes behind the leading group.
 It was beautiful and still.
 Here I am.

 And here is a video clip at the summit.
 And no, Phil is not doing what you might think he is doing!